2600hz/kazoo5/doc/getting_used_to_multi_repo.md

 ```

-It is recommended to sym-link this script to `kgit` and put it in your path. `kgit-completion.bash` provides bash completion for `kgit`.
+It is recommended to symlink this script to `kgit` and put it in your path. `kgit-completion.bash` provides bash
+completion for `kgit`.
 You can source this directly in your shell or add to your `~/.bashrc`.

 ### Some useful examples for working with `kgit`